contensis/docs-management-dotnet/security/users/get-a-user.md

 # Get by id async

-Gets a user by its identifier.
+Gets a user by its identifier asynchronously.

 ### Syntax